 Construction of Campus’s First Residence Building Supported by $850,000 U.S. Agency for International Development Grant

-ANNANDALE-ON-HUDSON, N.Y.— U.S. Secretary of State John Kerry began his Central Asian trip with a visit Saturday, October 31, to the University of Central Asia (AUCA) in Bishkek, Kyrgyzstan, to take part in the dedication of the University’s new green campus, which is being constructed in partnership with Bard College.
-AUCA is the region’s only university offering U.S.- and Kyrgyz-accredited degrees in liberal arts, through its partnership with Bard.
+ANNANDALE-ON-HUDSON, N.Y.— U.S. Secretary of State John Kerry began his Central Asian trip with a visit Saturday, October 31.
+That’s to the University of Central Asia (AUCA) in Bishkek, Kyrgyzstan.
+All to take part in the dedication of the University’s new green campus.
+One which is being constructed in partnership with Bard College.
+AUCA is the region’s only university offering U.S.- and Kyrgyz-accredited degrees in liberal arts.
+All through its partnership with Bard.
 Kerry praised the university as a “flagship institution that is transforming educational opportunities for students and for teachers all across the region.”

-USAID is the lead U.S. government agency that works to end extreme global poverty and enable resilient, democratic societies to realize their potential.
+USAID is the lead U.S. government agency that works to end extreme global poverty.
+In addition and enable resilient, democratic societies to realize their potential.
 Its grants are made possible by the generous support of the American people.
 For more information, visit www.usaid.gov.

 In addition and founded in 1993, AUCA develops future leaders for the democratic transformation of Central Asia.
 American University of Central Asia is an international, multidisciplinary learning community.
 All in the American liberal arts tradition.
 Its curriculum includes the Preparatory Program (New Generation Academy).
 Also 14 undergraduate majors, and four graduate programs.

 In addition to its top-flight academic programs, AUCA is committed to freedom of expression, critical inquiry, and academic honesty.
 AUCA is the first university in Central Asia to offer U.S.-accredited degrees in liberal arts programs through a partnership with Bard College.
 Finally and In addition to Bard, AUCA maintains partnerships.
 Especially with a number of universities and organizations worldwide.